Table of Contents

 Once you have a few videos in the pipeline and ready to go, you’ll need to start uploading them!

 Now, there are plenty of great social media marketing tools you can use to help you take care of the nitty-gritty, the technical side of uploading and scheduling your social media video content.
 But what about promoting them and making sure they reach as many eyes as possible?
 Well, here are two things to take care of at this stage of the process:

 While the bulk of your social media video marketing growth and results should be organic, these alternatives can give your strategy a boost that might prove useful at the start or preceding big announcements tied to your brand.

 You made the video; you uploaded the video; now it’s time to sit back, relax, and let your content do its job, right?
 Wrong.

 If you are after the organic growth and development of your social presence – and you should, otherwise your strategy might prove unsustainable – you need to take measures to make it that much more likely to happen.

 Social media services are all about engagement and interactivity.
-Once you start uploading content regularly, you’ll start seeing that interactivity take place.
-Like, comments, shares, it’s all part of the same attention currency that defines progress and popularity on these platforms, and they vary rarely happen all by their lonesome.
+Once you start uploading content regularly, you’ll start seeing that interactivity takes place.
+Like, comments, and shares, it’s all part of the same attention currency that defines progress and popularity on these platforms, and they vary rarely happen all by their lonesome.

 If you are serious about your social media video marketing strategy, make sure to set up some time to respond to and nurture this organic engagement, as it is the best and more direct way you have to improve your returns.